 F.2.5.19 Workflow Process Management System

 OnBase® from Hyland Software is the current enterprise content management (ECM) software suite that combines document imaging, electronic document management, records management, and workflow.
-Transform is the imagining/scanning solution currently used by the incumbent Core MMIS contractor for all documentation, such as paper claims and correspondence that flow into the IME via the mailroom.
-The Agency will provide the imaging/scanning solution for use with workflow process management system beginning July 1, 2019.Once documents are scanned into the system they follow the further path of classify, Optical Character Recognition (OCR), and verification before transferred to OnBase and placed in a workflow queue based on document type.
+Transform is the imagining/scanning solution currently provided by the incumbent Core MMIS contractor for all documentation, such as paper claims, thousands of forms, and correspondence that flow into the IME via the mailroom.
+Once documents are scanned into the system they follow the further path of classify, Optical Character Recognition (OCR), and verification before transferred to OnBase and placed in a workflow queue based on document type.

+The Agency will be transitioning to an Agency-wide imaging/scanning solution prior to June 30, 2020.
+Specific timelines for this transition are not available at this time.
+Once the transition is complete, the Core MMIS contractor will no longer be responsible for providing that solution.
+In order to avoid any possible negative impacts to claims processing operations during the transition, the Agency strongly urges bidders propose maintaining the current Transform imaging/scanning solution as part of their bid proposal, to include any software licensing agreements.

 The IME utilizes the workflow module as the primary call log application for the call centers as well as a support application for the OnBase and MMIS help desk.
 The Agency owns the OnBase licenses, but the solution is currently managed by the Contractor.
 Other OnBase products in use include scanning computer output to laser disk (COLD), Document Import Processor (DIP) and Report Services.
 The scan modules are used to bring all correspondence received into the OnBase system.
 COLD and DIP are modules that are used to import documents from the other systems in the IME, including reports from the MMIS and claims from the imaging system.
 Report Services is a module used to give the users a customizable interface to standard and ad-hoc reports in the OnBase system.

-The Agency is transitioning from OnBase to Open Text Content Suite within the next year.
-Onbase functionalities will transition to OpenText Content Suite.
+The Agency anticipates transitioning to an Agency-wide workflow management process system over the next 18 months.
+Near the end of this transition, the Core MMIS contractor will transition from using OnBase to Open Text Content Suite.
 Once this transition is complete, the Agency will assume management of the workflow management process system.
 The Contractor will still be responsible for interfacing with the workflow system.
-The current target date for completion of this transition is June 30, 2019.
+Specific timelines for this transition are not available at this time.
 OpenText Content Suite Platform, the foundation for OpenText Enterprise Information Management (EIM) offerings, is a comprehensive enterprise content management (ECM) system designed to manage the flow of information from capture through archiving and disposition.
 Content Suite Platform ensures agile information governance to address an increasingly complex and dynamic regulatory landscape and the rapid growth of business information.
 The Content Suite Platform reduces risk while allowing organizations to focus on using information to drive strategic growth and innovation.

 F.2.5.20 RightFax

 RightFax is a fax management software product that accepts and sends faxes which uses a connector tool that allows the IME to automatically flow faxes from RightFax to the Workflow Process Management System for imaging and workflows.
 The software also allows IME users to send faxes from their desktops.
 RightFax is supported by the DoIT.
-The Contractor is responsible for the interface to the document repository and workflow systems.
+The Contractor is responsible for the interface to the document repository and workflow systems, and the administration on IME users and roles.
+Once the transition to OpenText Content Suite is complete, the contractor will no longer be responsible for administration of users and roles.

 Table F.2: Other Supporting Systems and Applications